What stage is my mother in? What can we expect next?”

-People in early-stage dementia can retain enough function to fool family and friends about their condition.
-But the game is up in stage two, marked by significant memory loss and confusion.
+People in early-stage dementia can retain enough function to sometimes hide their cognitive issues from family and friends.
+However, that becomes more challenging in the middle stage as memory loss and confusion become more apparent.
 Dad may forget or not recognize family and friends, repeat himself often, and have problems sequencing tasks like putting on clothes in the wrong order.
 He begins to lose independence.
 It is no longer safe for him to live alone and manage his own affairs.

 “Dad stopped bathing, shaving and wearing clean clothes during this time,” a son remembers.
 “He became apathetic and seemed depressed.”

-Socialization and support are important at all stages of the Alzheimer’s journey, but they are a key intervention during middle dementia.
-Structuring the day, arranging activities, and preventing isolation are important goals—goals that in home workers who have completed the Home Instead Senior Care® network’s Alzheimer’s and Other Dementia Program support.
-Besides offering daily assistance with dressing, bathing, meal preparation and other tasks, these trained CAREGiversSM know how to plan activities they and their clients can enjoy together and how to have fun with their clients.
+Socialization and support are important at all stages of the Alzheimer’s journey, but they are a key intervention during middle stage.
+Structuring the day, arranging activities, and preventing isolation are important goals—goals supported by the professional in home care workers who have completed the Home Instead® network’s Person-Centered Care Training for Alzheimer’s Disease and Other Dementias.
+Besides offering daily assistance with dressing, bathing, meal preparation and other tasks, these trained CAREGiversSM know how to plan activities they and their clients can enjoy together.

 Caregiving becomes quite profound and focused on physical care and well-being.
 Although the person may not recognize family or friends, it’s important to continue expressing love and affection.
 There’s still a person inside, who needs dignity and respect.
 Of great help during this final period are hospice services, which can provide excellent medical, spiritual and social care.